Kellen Winslow: Professional career

-NFL draft
+NFL draft and rookie season (1979)

 "It isn't often that you get the best player in the draft without your team having the worst record."

 — —San Diego Chargers owner Gene Klein, after his team secured Winslow with the 13th pick in the draft.

 Winslow entered the 1979 NFL draft rated as "unquestionably the best prospect at tight end" by analyst Don Heinrich.
 Chicago Bears general manager Jim Finks said, "Some people can play tight end with two of the three requirements.
 I hear Winslow has all three—size, speed and strength."
 Winslow was expected to be chosen early in the first round, with the Kansas City Chiefs (drafting No. 2 overall) and the Cincinnati Bengals (No. 3 overall) both likely destinations.

 In the event, Winslow was unexpectedly yet to be chosen by the time the draft reached the Cleveland Browns who had selection No. 13.
 At that point the San Diego Chargers, who were not scheduled to pick until No. 20, made a deal with Cleveland to move up seven places and select Winslow.
 (Note: San Diego gave Cleveland their selections in the first and second rounds in exchange for Cleveland's first-round selection.
 The Browns used the picks they received on Willis Adams and Sam Claphan.)
 The Chargers were delighted with the trade, as they had rated Winslow as the top player in the draft, and had twice unsuccessfully tried to trade up into the top seven picks to get him.
 Head coach Don Coryell explained that the Chargers had an area of need at tight end, as their current starters Bob Klein and Pat Curran were both in their 30's and likely to retire soon.
 Winslow himself had expected to go to Cincinnati but was pleased when the Chargers selected him as he liked to catch the ball and was aware of Coryell's affinity for the passing game.